The Human Element

 Kudos to the Valkyrie sisterhood, though, which featured an ensemble headed by sopranos Kelly Cae Hogan, Jessica Faselt, and Wendy Bryn Harmer, along with mezzos Renée Tatum, Daryl Freedman, Eve Gigliotti, Maya Lahyani, and Mary Phillips.
 Swiss conductor Philippe Jordan led the Met Opera Orchestra in a deliberately paced but tightly wound interpolation of the score, with many a sonorous take on Wagner’s melodies.
 There was no drag in any of the episodes, and the brass was much smoother in this production than in Das Rheingold.

 With his defenses down, the broken-hearted War Father relents.
-Greer Grimsley (as Wotan) sadly sends his beloved daughter, Brünnhilde, now bereft of her godhead, off to slumber land.
+Wotan sadly sends his beloved daughter, Brünnhilde, now bereft of her godhead, off to slumber land.
 The Sleeping Beauty will patiently await her Prince Charming — uh, more like an undisciplined teenager in the form of the boisterous man-child Siegfried — who will awaken her with a kiss.
 Wagner’s fairy tale could not have ended any other way but with a cliffhanger of a close in the memorable Magic Fire Music:

 “He who fears my spear’s sharp point shall never pass through the flames.”